kaikue/MagicOfTheStars/README.md

 	- If enough space above tile and jump pressed: hop up
 		- Space test: raycast from player's side a bit above tile towards the center, at height where player would be hanging
 	- If down/(L/R away from wall) pressed: release and fall normally
 	- Test with one-tall gaps, two-tall, etc.
+- Adjustable gravity direction
+	- Might need to mess with IsWall() etc. dot checks
 - Slopes?
 	- Sliding down steep angles, walljumping from really steep ones
 	- Hitsnapping